Stefan Kalmár: ICA, 2016–2021

 When Kalmár was appointed to succeed Gregor Muir as director of the ICA in 2016, he was the first foreigner director in the institution's then 75-year history.

 Under Kalmár's directorship, the ICA signed the No Fossil Fuel Money Pledge and became an accredited Living Wage employer.
 The ICA cinema became fully independent and live performance, theatre and literature were reintroduced to the ICA programme.

 In an interview published in Frieze in 2017, Kalmár outlined his future ambitions for the ICA to be an organization that revitalizes the belief and the civic responsibility of cultural institutions by trying to create an organizational structure that not only disclaims its own contradictions but actively tries to overcome them.
 He oversaw exhibitions by Cameron Rowland and Forensic Architecture as well as retrospectives of work by Kathy Acker and Julie Becker.

 Named in ArtReview's 2019 Power 100, Kalmár commented, 'We are in a time of crisis' in reference to Brexit and the rise of populism, and stated that 'these are times for artists to lead' regarding the announcement of Wolfgang Tillmans' appointment as Chair of the ICA's Board.

+Other activities

+Kalmár was a judge for the Turner Prize in 2014.
+In 2017, he served on the jury for the stand prizes of Frieze Art Fair.

+Kalmár was also a member of the artistic team for the 13th edition of Manifesta in Marseille 2020, together with Alya Sebti and Katerina Chuchalina.